How long does a divorce take in New york? The divorce process can be overwhelming and stressful, and you might feel stuck in it “forever.”

 This may cause a case to be delayed while issues are resolved in criminal or family court.

-To get your case on the trial calendar, you’ll need to submit an updated net worth statement and other documentation.
+You’ll need to submit an updated net worth statement and other documentation to get your case on the trial calendar.

-- When a matter goes to trial, some judges will continue the trial day by day until it is finished.
+When a matter goes to trial, some judges will continue the trial daily until it is finished.
 Still, others will schedule a couple of days and then adjourn the case, requiring you to return several months later to continue the trial.

 This is dependent on the judge’s preferences and schedule.

 In New York, How Long Does An Uncontested Divorce Take?